dylantrepos/o-micro/README.md

 ﻿# projet-o-micro-front

-Project made with React for school.

 ## What is O'micro ?
-This application is a combination of a cloud storage service and a minimalist studio.
+Made during school, this application is a combination of a cloud storage service and a minimalist studio.
 You can create a song where you or other band members can record their ideas.
 Once recorded, you can listen to all the instruments together, creating a perfect prototype for a song.
 It also helps to save all your band's songs and ideas in a single place.
 To simplify understanding, we can